 $75.00

-We are proud to be offering this beautiful 19th Century redware pitcher that's straight from an old country estate.
-This rugged piece of pottery is bulbous in shape and coated in lead glaze and colored with copper oxide, giving it a gorgeous, speckled green color with a hint of mustard yellow.
-Curiously, the interior glaze is different with a mostly unspeckled green coloring.
-The exterior glaze stops near the bottom and the underside isn't glazed at all which was probably done to help keep the kiln clean back when this piece was fired.
-The unglazed portions have an original, old, dry patina that is the result of use, wear, and the passage of time.
-This pitcher stands about 10 inches high, has a inch opening diameter (spout included) and a base that measures 4 inches in diameter.
-It's widest portion in the center is about 7 1/2 inches in diameter.
+This pitcher stands about 8 3/4 inches high, has a 4 1/2-inch opening diameter (4 3/4" with spout included) and a base that measures 4 3/8 inches in diameter.
+It's widest portion in the center is about 7 inches in diameter.
 A simple, utilitarian piece of pottery in its time, now it's a gorgeous example of folk art that has surprisingly stood up well against time.
-It isn't cracked and doesn't have any hairlines, just a few old, chips in the opening rim that have been worn smooth.
-Household pottery of this vintage usually have some damage but this piece's overall condition is very good.
+It isn't cracked and doesn't have any hairlines, just some slight chipping around the bottom edge which is typical of old redware.
+The interior glaze is a bit pockmarked near the bottom from the heavy use this piece saw in its time.
+Household pottery of this vintage usually has some damage, but this piece's overall condition is excellent.
 Thick walled and heavier than it looks, it is a quality 1800s redware pitcher that will look wonderful in a country kitchen or displayed with other antique pottery.
 Don't miss out on this nice item!

 *Local pickup at our Western NY location welcome.